fastify/fastify/docs/Validation-and-Serialization.md

 - `headers`: validates the request headers.

 All the validations can be a complete JSON Schema object (with a `type` property of `'object'` and a `'properties'` object containing parameters) or a simpler variation in which the `type` and `properties` attributes are forgone and the parameters are listed at the top level (see the example below).

+> ℹ If you need to use the lastest version of Ajv (v8) you should read how to do it in the [`schemaController`](Server.md#schema-controller) section.
+It is explained the easier way to avoid to implement a custom validator.

 Example:
 ```js